-Locating SCM. jar: The jar should be located in \$SMOG_PATH/src/tools.
+Locating SCM.jar: The jar should be located in \$SMOG\PATH/src/tools.

-Citing SCM. jar: The citation for SCM. jar is [9].
+Citing SCM. jar: The citation for SCM. jar is [10].

-Running SCM.jar
+Running SCM. jar

-Like any java application, no compilation is necessary, but a virtual machine is required; SCM. jar requires a sufficiently recent JRE.
-SCM. jar reads SMOG formatted Gromacs input files.
+Like any java application, no compilation is necessary, but a virtual machine is required; SCM.jar requires a sufficiently recent JRE.
+SCM.jar reads SMOG formatted Gromacs input files.
 Important!
-The all (heavy) atom geometry must be used, even if the output will be a coarse-grained residue-based map for a C{α} model.
+The all (heavy) atom geometry must be used, even if the output will be a coarse-grained residue-based map for a $C{\alpha}$ model.
 The atomic coordinates are read in .gro format and the bond connectivity is read via a .top obtained from the SMOG webtool (or source distribution).
-The topology is required since bonded atoms shadow each other differently and since contacts are automatically discarded between two atoms if they share a bonded interaction.
-At the command line, the basic syntax is java.lang.OutOfMemoryError: Java heap space
+The topology is required since bonded atoms shadow each other differently and since contacts are automatically discarded between two atoms if they share a bonded interaction (bond, angle, dihedral).
+At the command line, the basic syntax is